khushijhanwar/ai-fairness-analysis/README.md

 ## 📁 Files

-- `khujhanw_AI_Fairness.ipynb` — The main Jupyter notebook with analysis and code.
+- `AI_Fairness.ipynb` — The main Jupyter notebook with analysis and code.

 ---